 Sometimes just a garden bench is all that is needed for tranquility.
 This simple bench is surrounded by a simple look in plants that encourages reflection.
 Source: Susan Kramer

-This Buddha statue makes a wonderful garden accent.
-Place it alone or near some grass like plants to put you in the mood for relaxation.
+A Buddha statue makes a wonderful garden accent.
+Place it alone or near some grass like plants to put you in the mood for relaxing.
 This walkway gives a zen feel to the garden setting.
 Just walking over the bridge makes you wonder what lies ahead.
 Source: Victoriaims

 The simplicity of rocks and bamboo in a meditation setting is often used to indicate balance.
 Source: 123rf